lix-pm/lix.client/README.md

     -D tink_core=1.15.0
     -cp /home/jason/workspace/tink_core/src/

-When you do this, it will show up as a modified file in Git.
+When you do this, it will show up as a modified file in git.
 You should avoid commiting this change, as it won't work for anyone else who wants to use your project but doesn't have the exact same project in the exact same location.

 Instead, once you've finished the work on your dependency, (even if it's a work in progress), push your changes to Github, and then use that: